CentOSAdmin/AWS_demo_multi-tier/README.md

-# three-tier-arch-aws-terraform
+# three-tier-arch-aws-terraform.
-Provision three tier architecture on AWS using Terraform go the working directory containing terraform configuration files perform the following command terraform init this will download the modules it will initialize the backend S3 and terraform has been initialized then perform the following terraform command terraform plan this provides a preview the expected changes the terraform plans to execute.
+Provision three tier architecture on AWS using Terraform. go the working directory containing terraform configuration files. perform the following command. terraform init this will download the modules. it will initialize the backend S3 and terraform has been initialized. then perform the following terraform command. terraform plan this provides a preview the expected changes the terraform plans to execute.
 When terraform performs a plan, it reads the remote state of the objects to be executed.
 To make sure that the terraform state is up to date.